MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/how-to/initiate-chat-wait-time.md

 <!--note from editor:  specify what the user is waiting for--customer support, specifically?  -->

-You might want to set up a rule that a chat widget will programmatically open after a user has been waiting on a website for a certain amount of time.
-Consider a situation in which a user of the website of Contoso Ltd. has been waiting for one minute.

-Follow these steps to programmatically start a chat after an user has been waiting for one minute:
+Follow these steps to programmatically start a chat after a user has been waiting for some time:

 1. Listen on the **lcw:ready** event raised by a live chat to start using the live chat SDK methods.
 2. Once the **lcw:ready** event is raised, wait for one minute using the **window.setTimeout()** method, and then call the [startChat](../reference/methods/startChat.md) method to open the chat widget.